Acute and chronic are two types of kidney failure in cats. Each has different causes, treatments, and outlooks.

 Acute renal failure develops suddenly, over a matter of days or weeks.
 It happens in cats of all ages and is usually the result of:

-1. Toxicity/ poisons: , which are the most common cause of acute renal failure.
+1. Toxicity/ poisons: these are the most common cause of acute renal failure.
 It includes antifreeze, toxic plants like lilies, pesticides, cleaning fluids, and certain human medications.
-For example single tablet of ibuprofen can lead to their kidneys failure.
+For example, a single tablet of ibuprofen can lead to kidney failure.

 2. Trauma, especially involving a broken pelvis or ruptured urinary bladder.